steven-aj/steven-aj.github.io/src/content/about.md

 ## History

 We bought our first computer in 2000 and I've wanted to be a developer since.
-In my early twenties, I bounced between food service and electrical work until finally deciding to pursue development in 2016.
+In my early twenties, I bounced bet`ween food service and electrical work until finally deciding to pursue development in 2016.
 I built a WordPress storefront selling Print-on-Demand stuff, but (like most startups) that fell through.
 My wife and I ended up traveling the West Coast where I bartered freelancing services as a nomad.

 We moved back home a year later and I enrolled in an in-person bootcamp to help fill the gaps in what I had been studying of headless stacks.
 I learned a ton there, earned a certificate in Software Development and returned to freelancing.